 Numerous vehicles are already equipped with high-performance assistance systems.
 They assist the driver at individual driving tasks (e.g. lane keeping and braking).

-Whereas assistance systems always only relieve drivers of part of their driving task or – as is the case with ESP, for instance – help them to re-stabilize their vehicle in especially critical situations, the assistance provided by automated systems goes one step further.
-Automated driving systems can take over the entire task of driving from the driver in very specific situations for a limited period of time, i.e. both the lateral control (steering) and the longitudinal control (speed regulation) of the vehicle.
-The system for motorways is one example of an automated driving system.
-These systems can, up to a certain maximum speed, automatically maintain the desired distance from the vehicle in front while checking that the vehicle keeps in its lane.
+Automated driving goes even further.
+Automated systems can take over the entire task of driving from the driver in very specific situations for a limited period of time.
+For instance on motorways, these systems can, up to a certain maximum speed, automatically maintain the desired distance from the vehicle in front while checking that the vehicle keeps in its lane.
 In the future, they will be able to switch lanes, too.
 More advanced systems, which do not need a driver for the control of the vehicle anymore, are called autonomous (or driverless) systems.

 "Automated Driving" Round Table

 In 2013, the Federal Ministry of Transport and Digital Infrastructure established the “Automated Driving” Round Table as an advisory body.
 It enables a close exchange of ideas and experience among stakeholders from industry, academia, associations and public administration.
 The required know-how is pooled in such a way that a broad-based societal consensus can be achieved in all relevant aspects of automated and connected driving.
 The Round Table usually meets twice a year and has elaborated key issues to be taken into account for a successful introduction of automated and connected driving.
 These were the basis for the Federal Government's “Strategy for Automated and Connected Driving - Remain a lead provider, become a lead market, introduce regular operations” (2015).